Privacy Policy - Bounce Teachers

 1. Explicit consent of the individual for one or more specified purposes unless reliance on consent is prohibited by UK law.

-2. Processing is necessary for carrying out the data controller’s obligations underemployment, social security or social protection law, or a collective agreement, providing for appropriate safeguards for the fundamental rights and interests of the individual.
+2. Processing is necessary for carrying out data controller’s obligations underemployment, social security or social protection law, or a collective agreement, providing for appropriate safeguards for the fundamental rights and interests of the individual.

 3. Processing is necessary to protect the vital interest of the individual or another individual where the individual is physically or legally incapable of giving consent.

-4. In the course of its legitimate activities, the processing is carried out with appropriate safeguards by a foundation, association or any other not-for-profit body, with a political, philosophical, religious or trade union demand on condition that the processing relates only to members or former members (or those who have regular contact with it in connection with those purposes) and provided there is no disclosure to a third party without the consent of the individual.
+4. In the course of its legitimate activities, processing is carried out with appropriate safeguards by a foundation, association or any other not-for-profit body, with a political, philosophical, religious or trade union demand on condition that the processing relates only to members or former members (or those who have regular contact with it in connection with those purposes) and provided there is no disclosure to a third party without the consent of the individual.

 5. The processing relates to personal data which are manifestly made public by the individual.